 Skip to content

-The U.S. Department of Justice Monday strongly rejected a claim that individuals born in a jurisdiction like Puerto Rico have U.S. citizenship by virtue of the U.S. Constitution.
+The United States Department of Justice (DOJ) Monday strongly rejected a claim that individuals born in a U.S. territory like Puerto Rico have secure U.S. citizenship, protected under the U.S. Constitution.

 The 14th Amendment makes everyone born “in the United States” a U.S. citizen.